Vilatsut/exam-archive-script/README.md

 # exam-archive-script
-A script for automating transferring and organizing exams into a folder tree over ssh.
+A script for automating transferring and organizing exams into a folder tree over SSH.
 It's a simple utility script that can be useful when you want to transfer and organize files on ssh server.
+It transfers files from CWD to the destination at the address, maintaining folder naming and organizing them based on the year given in the file name.

 ## Usage